icon-project/documentation/icon-key-concepts/parallel-processing.md

 Various factors affect the blockchain performance.
 One of the major factors is the **execution time** of transactions.
 In this article, we illustrate our R&D approach to increase the blockchain performance by reducing the transaction execution time.

 ## Transaction Execution Time
-Transactons Per Second (TPS) is the number of transactions that a network can process during a single second.
+Transactions Per Second (TPS) is the number of transactions that a network can process during a single second.
 TPS is a key metric of blockchain performance.
 Transaction can be defined from the submission to the network until it is included in the block.
 In ICON, the number of transactions included in a block are always quaranteed to be executed within one block generation time, so, it is a good representation of transaction throughput, and proportional to the TPS.

 TPS is mainly affected by following factors.